More keynote speakers are being invited, and all the keynote speakers are sorted by the family name.

 Speaker 3: Prof. Ying-Chang Liang

-Title: Ambient Backscatter Communications for Internet of Things
+Title: Modulation in the Air: A New Paradigm of Wireless Communications for Green Internet of Things

-Dr Ying-Chang Liang (F’11) is a Professor at the University of Electronic Science and Technology of China (UESTC), China, and also a Professor at the University of Sydney, Australia.
+Dr Ying-Chang Liang (F’11) is a Professor at the University of Sydney, Australia, and also a Professor at the University of Electronic Science and Technology of China (UESTC), China.
 He was a Principal Scientist and Technical Advisor in the Institute for Infocomm Research (I2R), Singapore.
-His research interest lies in the general area of wireless networking and communications, with current focus on applying artificial intelligence, big data analytics and machine learning techniques to wireless network design and optimization.
+His research interest lies in the general area of wireless networking and communications, with current focus on applying artificial intelligence, big data analytics and machine learning techniques to wireless networks and Internet of Things.

 Dr Liang was elected a Fellow of the IEEE in December 2010, and was recognized by Thomson Reuters as a Highly Cited Researcher in 2014, 2015 and 2016.
-He received IEEE ComSoc’s TAOS Best Paper Award in 2016, IEEE Jack Neubauer Memorial Award in 2014, the First IEEE ComSoc’s APB Outstanding Paper Award in 2012, and the EURASIP Journal of Wireless Communications and Networking Best Paper Award in 2010.
+He received IEEE ComSoc’s TAOS Best Paper Award in IEEE Globecom 2016, IEEE Jack Neubauer Memorial Award in 2014, the First IEEE ComSoc’s APB Outstanding Paper Award in 2012, and the EURASIP Journal of Wireless Communications and Networking Best Paper Award in 2010.
+He has also received four Best Paper Awards from prestigious international conferences, including IEEE ICC 2017.
 He also received the Institute of Engineers Singapore (IES)’s Prestigious Engineering Achievement Award in 2007, and the IEEE Standards Association’s Outstanding Contribution Appreciation Award in 2011, for his contributions to the development of IEEE 802.22 standard.

 Dr Liang is now an Associate Editor-in-Chief of the World Scientific Journal on Random Matrices: Theory and Applications.
 He was Founding Editor-in-Chief of IEEE Journal on Selected Areas in Communications – Cognitive Radio Series, key founder of the new journal IEEE Transactions on Cognitive Communications and Networking, and Chair of IEEE Communications Society Technical Committee on Cognitive Networks.
 He has been Guest/Associate Editor of IEEE Transactions on Wireless Communications, IEEE Journal of Selected Areas in Communications, IEEE Transactions on Vehicular Technology, and IEEE Signal Processing Magazine, and IEEE Transactions on Signal and Information Processing over Network.
 Dr Liang was a Distinguished Lecturer of the IEEE Communications Society and the IEEE Vehicular Technology Society, and has been a member of the Board of Governors of the IEEE Asia-Pacific Wireless Communications Symposium since 2009.
 He served as Technical Program Committee (TPC) Chair of CROWN’08 and DySPAN’10, Symposium Chair of ICC’12 and Globecom’12, General Co-Chair of ICCS’10 and ICCS’14.
 He serves as TPC Chair and Executive Co-Chair of Globecom’17 to be held in Singapore.